Romina Power

-Romina Francesca Power (born October 2, 1951) is an American actress and singer born in Los Angeles, California.
-She is the daughter of Hollywood matinée idol Tyrone Power and actress Linda Christian.
-In 1975, with then-husband, Italian tenor Albano Carrisi, she founded one of the most iconic musical duets in history, Al Bano & Romina Power.
+Romina Francesca Power (born October 2, 1951) is an American actress and singer.
+She is the daughter of actor Tyrone Power and actress Linda Christian.
+With ex-husband Albano Carrisi, she formed the music duo Al Bano & Romina Power, which gained popularity in many parts of the world during the 1980s.

 Biography

 Childhood

 Power is the eldest daughter of American screen idol Tyrone Power and his second wife, Mexican actress Linda Christian.
 She was named after Rome, where her parents had fallen in love; her middle name is in reference to the church of Santa Francesca Romana, the site of their wedding ceremony.

 Initially, she grew up in the Bel Air neighborhood of Los Angeles.
 After her parents divorced in 1956, Power and her younger sister Taryn were sent to live with their maternal grandmother in Mexico.
 They went to live briefly with their mother and her new husband, Edmund Purdom, but were later sent to boarding schools in England, Switzerland, and Italy.
 Among the schools Power attended was Cobham Hall School in Kent, England.
 Later, both Power and her mother lived in a penthouse in the Roman quartiere of Parioli.